Busiu/game-of-life/README.md

 # Game of Life
 ### Installation & Requirements
 To compile this project you need JDK with JavaFX - for instance JDK 8.\
-If you have JDK with JavaFX yet - follow undermentioned steps:
+If you have JDK with JavaFX yet - follow undermentioned steps (works on Linux kernel based systems):
 1. Clone this repo.
 2. Having entered it, type "javac -d  $(find src -name *.java)" to compile project.
 3. Type "java gameoflife.Displayer" to run project.

+On Windows you can use Git Bash application to posses find src -name *.java command.

-### Predefined patterns:
+### Predefined patterns
 This project contains 9 predefined patterns:
 1. 10x10 grid with a single Glider.
 2. 50x50 grid where every cell is random.